earonesty/python-smx/README.md

     output(mod.process(f))
      ")

 Allows simple macros to be expanded inline.
 You can `from smx import Smx` to evaluate, or evaluate from the command line.
 Options to import all env vars, or modules from the command line are available.
+Macros can be nested... so `%expand(%include(...))` is a valid syntax.

 ### Install
     pip install smx